Sameer Anjaan: Personal life

+Sameer's father, Lalji "Anjaan" Pandey, also a well known Hindi lyricist.

 Sameer is married to Anita Pandey and the couple have three children: daughters Sanchita and Suchita, and son Siddhesh.
-His mother, Indira Pandey, lives with them.
+His mother, Indira Pandey, lived with them.

 A biography, Sameer – A Way with Words by Derek Bose, was released by Amitabh Bachchan in 2007.

 Filmography as lyricist

 Due to Sameer's large number of works, this is an incomplete list.